-Join us as we work to encourage traditional music, dance, and performing arts
+Join us as we work to encourage traditional music, dance, and performing arts!

 We are members of the Northern California folk music and dance community.
 We are performers, teachers, students, and enthusiasts embracing countless musical styles and cultural traditions.
 We work together to present, preserve, and encourage wider participation in traditional music, dance, and performing arts.
 While Lark Traditional Arts is very new as a nonprofit organization, many of us have known and worked with each other for more than three decades to keep traditional arts thriving throughout California.
 This organization brings new talents, new energy, and new ideas to this work – work that we intend to continue long into the future.
+See who is on our board.

 Our mission statement reads as follows: